asbjornu/from-source-to-production-with-ease/readme.md

 #### Get Your Git Up

-1. Create the folder `~/demo` and initialize a new Git repository init.
+1. Create the folders `~/demo/remote` and `~/demo/local`.
+2.  `cd ~/demo/remote` and type `git init --bare`.
+3.  `cd ~/demo/local` and type `git clone ~/demo/remote`.
-2. Add and commit a `readme.md` file in the repository.
+4. Add and commit a `readme.md` file in the `local` repository.
 3. Type `gv` in the repository to see that GitVersion has created version `0.1.0` for your repository.
+5.  `git push` to the remote repository that we are going to set up in TeamCity.
+6. Open the TeamCity web interface.
-4. Authorize the build agent in TeamCity by clicking "Agents" and "Unauthorized"
+7. Authorize the build agent in TeamCity by clicking "Agents" and "Unauthorized"
-5. Create a new project from the repository `/usr/demo` in TeamCity.
+8. Create a new project from the repository `/usr/demo/remote` in TeamCity.
-6. Make a commit in the repository.
+9. Edit the Version Control Settings for the attached VCS root and change the "Changes Checking Interval" from 60 to 2 seconds (expand the "advanced options" to reveal this setting).
+    (PS: This is done only for demo purposes.
+You want to keep this at 60s in production)
+9. Change the `readme.md` file in `~/demo/local`, commit it and push.
+10. See that the change is picked up by TeamCity, triggering a build.
+11.